02. Socket Programming Concepts

 bottom

 UDP is on the same layer as TCP, but is still packet-based like the lower layer.
 UDP just adds port numbers over IP packets.
+Port numbers are needed to have multiple connections between 2 IPs, multiple servers on the same IP, etc.

 2.3 Socket Primitives

 A handle must be closed when you’re done to free the associated resources on the OS side.
+This is the only thing in common between different types of handles.

 2 types of socket handles: